kubernetes/website/docs/admin/kubeadm.md

 Running `kubeadm join` on each node in the cluster consists of the following
 steps:

 1. kubeadm downloads root CA information from the API server.
-It uses the token to verify the authenticity of that data.
+By default, it uses the bootstrap token and the CA key hash to verify the authenticity of that data.
+The root CA can also be discovered directly via a file or URL.

 1. kubeadm creates a local key pair.
 It prepares a certificate signing request (CSR) and sends that off to the API server for signing.
 The bootstrap token